 Wood

-While the use of wood in Italian buildings is less common than stone and marble, it has been used in Italian architecture, especially for the ceilings and roofs of Etruscan and Romanesque churches, for centuries.
+While the use of wood in Italian buildings is less common than stone and marble, it has been used in famous Italian architecture, especially for the ceilings and roofs of Etruscan and Romanesque churches, for centuries.
 One of the most famous Italian buildings made of wood is Palazzo della Ragione.

 Concrete